dkilcy/juno-saltstack/kickstart/centos7-minimal/README.md

 2. Modify the contents of the original ISO to load the kickstart configuration

 - Change to the `out` directory: `cd out`

-- Copy the `ks.cfg` file to the `out` directory
+- Create a directory called `ks` and the `ks.cfg` file to this directory

-Edit the isolinux/isolinux.cfg file and do the following:
+- Edit the `isolinux/isolinux.cfg` file and do the following:

-- Add `inst.ks=cdrom:/dev/cdrom:/ks.cfg` to the **append** entry for the `label linux` entry.
+    - Add `inst.ks=cdrom:/dev/cdrom:/ks/ks.cfg` to the **append** entry for the `label linux` entry.
     - Remove the `quiet` option.
     - Update the menu label
     - Save the file

 3. Create the new ISO image

 ```
 chmod 664 isolinux/isolinux.bin
-mkisofs -o ../CentOS-7.0-1406-x86_64-Minimal.2014-10-04-1.iso -b isolinux.bin -c boot.cat -no-emul-boot \
+mkisofs -o ../CentOS-7.0-1406-x86_64-Minimal.2014-11-04-1.iso -b isolinux.bin -c boot.cat -no-emul-boot \
   -V 'CentOS 7 x86_64' \
   -boot-load-size 4 -boot-info-table -R -J -v -T isolinux/
 ```